shipuicom/core/documents/editor-handover.md

-# Editor handover: columnar migration done, virtualization next
+# Editor handover: virtualization done — the editor is vim-scale

 Branch: `editor-columnar-model` (main repo, no worktree).
-All work committed, tree clean, 674 unit tests + 21 Playwright e2e green at time of writing.
+All work committed, tree clean, 692 unit tests + 25 Playwright e2e green at time of writing.

 ## Architecture as it stands